 - System Evolution.
-RDA is a dynamic system in which indicators are added, revised, or deleted in response to changes and developments that occur outside of the system, including new legislation and the development of new assessments. - Coordination.
-RDA is part of an overall agency coordination strategy for the student outcomes-based evaluation of LEAs.
+RDA is a dynamic system in which indicators are added, revised, or deleted in response to changes and developments that occur outside of the system, including new legislation and the development of new assessments. - o Coordination.
+RDA is part of an overall agency coordination strategy for the student outcomesbased evaluation of LEAs.

-2023 2024 RDA Change
+2024 RDA Change

-The following indicators was were changed from to-Report Only to PL Assignment:
+The following indicators were changed from Report Only to PL Assignment:

-BE/ESL/EB Indicators #1, #2, #3, and #4 9 TELPAS Composite Rating Levels for Students in U.S. Schools Multiple Years STAAR 3-8 were was changed from to Report Only to PL Assignment due to these indicators; LEAs have been provided had two years of this data in RDA reports for the past two years in order to plan for PL Assignment. because the composite scores have been impacted by the new writing test for the 2022-2023 school year.
+BE/ESL/EB Indicators #1, #2, #3, and #4 STAAR 3-8 were changed from Report Only to PL Assignment; LEAs have been provided this data in RDA reports for the past two years in order to plan for PL Assignment.

 BE/ESL/EB Indicator #1 (i-iv) BE STAAR 2 3-8 Passing Rate (New!
+PL Assignment)

-PL Assignment) BE/ESL/EB Indicator #2 (i-iv) ESL STAAR 3-8 Passing Rate (New!
+BE/ESL/EB Indicator #2 (i-iv) ESL STAAR 3-8 Passing Rate (New!
 PL Assignment)